mgajda/less-arbitrary/towards-better-union.md

 number of samples observed for the constraint inside so that we can decide on which alternative representation is best supported by evidence.

 Therefore, at each step, we may need to maintain a **cardinality** of each possible value, and being provided with sufficient number of samples, we may attempt to detect [^15].

-To preserve efficiency, we may want to merge whenever the number of alternatives in a multiset crosses the threshold. [^16] And only attempt to narrow strings when cardinality crosses the threshold [^17]
+To preserve efficiency, we may need to merge whenever the number of alternatives in a multiset crosses the threshold. [^16] We can attempt to narrow strings only in the cases when cardinality crosses the threshold [^17].

-# Selecting representation
+# Selecting representations

 Specifying heuristics to achieve better types
 ---------------------------------------------

-The final touch would be to postprocess assigned type before generating it, in order to make it more resilient to common uncertainties.
+The final touch would be to perform the post-processing of an assigned type before generating it to make it more resilient to common uncertainties.

-Note that these assumptions my sidestep our validity criterion from the initial part of the paper, however they proved to work well in practice.
+It should be noted that these assumptions may bypass the defined least-upper-bound criterion specified in the initial part of the paper; however, they prove to work well in practice.

 ### Array type with no element observations

-If we have no observations of array type, it can be inconvenient to disallow array to contain any value at all.
-Thus we make a non-monotonic step of converting the `mempty` in the final `Typelike` to representation allowing any `Value` there on the input.
+If we have no observations corresponding to an array type, it can be inconvenient to disallow an array to contain any values at all.
+Therefore, we introduce a non-monotonic step of converting the `mempty` into a final `Typelike` object aiming to introduce a representation allowing the occurrence of any `Value` in the input.
+That still preserves the validity of the typing.

-That is because, our program must not have any assumptions about these values, but at the same it should be able to output them for debugging purposes.
+We note that the proposed program must not have any assumptions about these values; however, at the same time it should be able to print them for debugging purposes.

 Overall processing scheme
 -------------------------